 In the future it is hoped to increase the number and variety of fruit trees and the Friends Group have already been approached by individuals who wish to make a donation towards this.
 Anyone wishing to make a donation towards the enlargement of the orchard can contact us via email.

 Community Involvement - Litter Picking

 Throughout the year many people help us by undertaking litter picking sessions.
-A group of local residents have held a couple of sessions, Chellaston Scout group do periodic sessions and we are aware of dog walkers and individuals who also help by collecting rubbish they come across as they walk the reserve.
+Chellaston Scout group do periodic sessions and we are aware of many dog walkers and individuals who also help by collecting rubbish they come across as they walk the reserve.
 This may seem a very simple thing but it is an essential part of keeping the Nature Reserve looking good and it is help that we value greatly.
 We offer our sincere thanks to everyone who helps in this way.
-During the summer the reserve will again be judged for a Community Green flag award and one of the things that lose points is litter, so litter picking really is a vital task.
+Each summer the reserve is judged for a Community Green flag award and one of the things that lose points is litter, so litter picking really is a vital task.

 Small amounts of litter that are collected can be left in or by the litter

 bins, either on the Bensley Close car park or adjacent to the footpath on

 Pit Close.
 It will be collected by Derby City Council.